robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 ---

 The second prototype was a jacket.
 Different cut, different sleeve head, but the same intention: make it survive the day without turning it into armour.
 Mara hung it on the mannequin and stood back, chin lifted.
-Lucy and I watched her pull on the sleeves, and pull at the sides.
+Lucy and I watched her tug on the sleeves.

-Mara turned to us.
+She turned to us.

 “So, this time,” she said to Lucy, “we’re not sending *you* out to crash test it.”